airswap/airswap-about/README.md

 **For end users**, there are no trading fees, no deposits, and no sign-ups.
 AirSwap is simple and intuitive, secure, and liquid, without front-running, price slippage, or order collisions.

 **For makers**, there are no costly price updates with onchain order books.
 Prices are per request.
-Easily manage exposure, and, if needed, cancel orders individually or as a batch in a single transaction.
+Easily manage exposure, and, if needed, cancel orders individually or as a batch in a single transaction. r

 # AirSwap Improvement Proposals (AIPs)

 AirSwap is governed by a community proposal and voting process called AirSwap Improvement Proposals (AIP).
 For more information on AIPs see [AIP 1](https://community.airswap.io/t/aip-1-proposal-how-to) and check out [all active proposals](https://community.airswap.io/c/proposals).
-Voting is held on [Codefi Activate](https://activate-dev.codefi.network/staking/airswap/governance).
+Voting is held on [Codefi Activate](https://activate.codefi.network/staking/airswap/governance).

 # MetaMask Swaps